flex-protocol/sui-flex-swap/README.md

-# Flex: An NFT Assets Exchange on Sui
+# Flex: An NFT Assets Exchange - Move

 This repository contains on-chain contracts as well as off-chain service (indexer) of Flex.